Matrix Decomposition and Applications: Existence of CR Decomposition

-\begin{proof}[of Theorem~\ref{theorem:cr-decomposition}] As the rank of matrix $\bA$ is $r$ and $\bC$ contains $r$ linearly independent columns from $\bA$, the column space of $\bC$ is equivalent to the column space of $\bA$.
-If we take any other column $\ba_i$ of $\bA$, $\ba_i$ can be represented as a linear combination of the columns of $\bC$, i.e., there exists a vector $\br_i$ such that $\ba_i = \bC \br_i$, $\forall i\in \{1, 2, \ldots, n\}$.
-Put these $\br_i$'s into the columns of matrix $\bR$, we obtain
+\begin{proof}[of Theorem~\ref{theorem:cr-decomposition}] Since $\bA$ has rank $r$ and $\bC$ is constructed from $r$ linearly independent columns of $\bA$, the column space of $\bC$ is the same as that of $\bA$.
+Therefore, any other column $\ba_i$ of $\bA$ can be represented as a linear combination of the columns of $\bC$, i.e., there exists a vector $\br_i$ such that $\ba_i = \bC \br_i$, $\forall i\in \{1, 2, \ldots, n\}$.
+By arranging these vectors $\br_i$'s as the columns of a matrix $\bR$, we obtain